Brightstar-suraj/Demo-repo/README.md

 # Demo-repo
-This is demo for leaning github
+This is demo for leaning github.